10 Healthy School Lunches for Kids

 - Whole wheat pita bread, carrot sticks, white bean dip or hummus, salted cashew energy bite with cranberries (made with almonds instead of cashews due to Julia’s allergy), bell peppers, snap peas, strawberries.

-- Whole grain waffle (from the freezer), cherry tomatoes, peanut butter chocolate chip energy bite, hard boiled egg, strawberries & blueberries.
+- Waffle recipe (from the freezer), cherry tomatoes, peanut butter chocolate chip energy bite, hard boiled egg, strawberries & blueberries.

 - Almond butter banana roll-ups (whole grain tortilla, spread with almond butter, place banana in center, roll up and slice), strawberries, energy bite, cantaloupe, celery sticks, bell pepper.